cnvogelg/amitools/docs/tools/xdftool.rst

 If a MetaDB called ``<volume_dir>.xdfmeta`` exists then the files in the images will be created with correct protection flags, modification time and comment.

+Pack automatically detects if a FS-UAE meta file with ``.uaem`` extension is available and then extracts the file's meta info there.

 If a boot code file called ``<volume_dir>.bootcode`` is available then this code is written to the image``s boot block and made bootable.